The

-Boyd Big Tree Preserve Conservation Area in Dauphin County Pennsylvania
+Boyd Big Tree Preserve Conservation Area is located in

 To enter the park you'll turn in at the main entrance and travel up a paved and curvy road to arrive at the paved and unpaved parking lot.
 There are plenty of parking spaces.
 If you're handicap, I recommend parking close to the picnic pavilion, where you'll find both steps and a path leading up to the picnic pavilion, public restrooms and the hiking trails.
 The trails are not really handicap accessible in my opinion.